KitsuneTech-com/FrameJS/README.md

 If defining the application using the custom elements, the application is defined by creating a `<fjs-app>` element for the application, with a name attribute specified to identify the application.
 The configuration of the application is specified by creating a `<fjs-config>` element as a child of the `<fjs-app>` element.
-This element must have a slot attribute set to "configuration".
 Within this element, configuration details can either be provided through `<fjs-property>` elements representing named directives or by specifying the same directives in an external JSON file and referencing this file in the src attribute of a `<fjs-configfile>` element.
 The `<fjs-property>` elements can be used to override the values specified in the external configuration file.

 The `<fjs-app>` element can also contain a `<fjs-frame>` element in which the application's content frame can be defined.
 This content frame will remain on-screen while the application is running, and all pages will be loaded within a